ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

-scarcely less ready and genial than his salutation of the other friends who are not true: "Good lads,how do ye both ?" he cries, with happy frankness, to Rosencrantz and Guildenstern, before he has seen the treachery in their faces;
+scarcely less ready and genial than his salutation of the other friends who are not true: "Good lads,how do ye both?" he cries, with happy frankness, to Rosencrantz and Guildenstern, before he has seen the treachery in their faces;